-HIST 480 HISTORY INTERNSHIP provides the student with the opportunity to engage in an advanced research project.
+HIST 480 HISTORY INTERNSHIP provides the student with the opportunity to gain practical experience in the field of History through such activities as working with a local historical society, or engaging in an advanced research project.
 The student will work under the supervision of a faculty advisor.
 Prerequisite: HIST 103 and HIST 385.
 3-6 credits.

-HIST 490 SENIOR HISTORY SEMINAR is a culminating undergraduate experience in which the student will study history by researching, writing, and presenting a piece of original historical work.
+HIST 490 SENIOR HISTORY SEMINAR is the culminating undergraduate experience in which the student will study history by researching, writing, and presenting a piece of original historical work.
 Prerequisite: HIST 385 or consent of the instructor.
 Offered Fall and Spring semesters.
 3 credits.